Business entities in Japan

 - Representative offices are only allowed to engage in i) market research and ii) promoting the business of the parent company.
 The representative office will not be allowed to open a bank account in Japan, so most of our Clients ask our Firm to provide their representative in Japan with a personal bank account;

-- Best uses for a representative office: registering a representative office is usually used to “test” the Japanese market, before registering a branch or a subsidiary.
+- Best uses for a representative office: Our Clients are advised to setup a representative office in Japan usually to “test” the Japanese market, before registering a branch or a subsidiary.

 Comparison of different types of Japanese companies

 |Operations and logistics||LLC (GK)||Free zone company||LLP||JSC (KK)||Branch office||Rep office|